willjsimmons/willjsimmons.github.io/essays/SoftwareEngineeringEssay.md

 ---
 layout: essay
 type: essay
-title: "What it takes to be a great Software Engineer"
+title: "What it takes to be a great software engineer"
 # All dates must be YYYY-MM-DD format!
 date: 2023-12-12
 published: true